yanayusman/Cipher_UMHackhathon/README.md

 2. Open your browser and navigate to `http://localhost:8501`

+3. Login with your merchant credentials:
+   - Select your merchant name from the dropdown
+   - Enter the password (default: 1234)

-3. Configure your merchant profile in the sidebar:
+4. Configure your preferences in the sidebar:
    - Select your preferred language
    - Choose your business type
    - Specify your business size

-4. Start chatting with the assistant about:
+5. Start chatting with the assistant about:
    - Sales and revenue
    - Inventory levels
    - Business tips and suggestions
    - Market trends
+   - Customer behavior
+   - Promotions and marketing
+   - Seasonal patterns

 ## Project Structure